-During the year under review the Governors held three Full Governing Body meetings.
-In addition the Resources Committee met on three occasions and the Teaching and Learning Committee on three occasions.
+During the period under review the Governors held two Full Governing Body meetings and the Resources Committee met on two occasions.
 Additional meetings were held by the Head Teachers performance management committee and chairs committee.

-There were two new Governing Body Appointments for the year ending 31 August 2019.
 All governors are provided with copies of the policies, procedures, minutes, accounts, budgets, plans and other documents they need to undertake their role as governors.
 New Governors are required to attend a Governor Training course run by the Local Education Authority or such other provider the service to which the Academy subscribes.
 The Governing Body also continues to hold an informal business meeting at the beginning of the academic year in order to agree roles/responsibilities and to set out the formal meeting dates for the forthcoming year.